+The algorithm is:

+Input: An unsigned integer number I

+Output: The hexadecimal text representation S

+Let S be an empty sequence of characters.

+If I = 0

+Let S = “0”

+Else

+While I>0

+Let c be the character corresponding to the value d=I mod 16

+Prepend c to S

+Let I = I div 16

+Return S

+Converting a hexadecimal text representation to an unsigned integer number

+The following algorithm shows how to convert a hexadecimal text representation of an unsigned integer number to the integer number itself.

+Input: A hexadecimal text representation S of an unsigned integer number S = {s1,s2,…,sm}

+Output: An unsigned integer number I

+Let I = 0

+For I = 1 to m

+I = I*16

+I = I + d; where d is the digit value corresponding to the character Si

+Return I

-The Userpermit
+The User Permit

 The user permit is created by OEMs and supplied to Data Clients as part of their system so that they can obtain the necessary access to encrypted products from Data Servers.
 The following section defines the composition and format of the user permit.

-All Data Clients with systems capable of using data, protected with the S-63 scheme, must have a unique hardware identification (HW_ID) built into their end-user system.
+All Data Clients with systems capable of using data, protected in accordance with the IHO Data Protection Scheme, must have a unique hardware identification (HW_ID) defined by the data client built into their end-user system.
 Such a HW_ID is often implemented as a dongle or by other means ensuring a unique and tamperproof identification for each installation.

 The HW_ID is unknown to the Data Client, but the OEM will provide a user permit that is an encrypted version of the HW_ID and unique to the Data Client’s system.
 The user permit is created by taking the assigned HW_ID and encrypting it with the manufacturer key (M_KEY).
 The CRC32 algorithm is run on the encrypted HW_ID and the result appended to it.
 Finally the manufacturer attaches their assigned manufacturer identifier (M_ID) to the end of the resultant string.
-The M_KEY and M_ID values are supplied by the SA and are unique to each manufacturer providing S-63 compliant systems.
+The M_KEY and M_ID values are supplied by the SA and are unique to each manufacturer providing IHO Data Protection Scheme compliant systems.

-The Data Client gains access to S-63 encrypted S-100 based productss by supplying this user permit to the Data Server who can then issue Cell Permits specific to it.
-Since the user permit contains the manufacturers unique M_ID this can be used by Data Servers to identify which M_KEY to use to decrypt it.
-The M_ID is the last six characters of the Userpermit.
+The Data Client gains access to S-100 based encrypted products by supplying their user permit to the Data Server.
+This enables the Data Server to issue Data Permits specific to the Data Client’s user permit.
+Since the user permit contains the manufacturers unique M_ID this can be used by Data Servers to identify which M_KEY to use to decrypt the hardware ID in the user permit.
+The M_ID is the last six characters of the user permit.
 A list of the manufacturer M_KEY and M_ID values is issued and updated by the SA to all Data Servers subscribing to the scheme.
 This list will be updated periodically as new OEMs join the scheme.

-Definition of Userpermit
+Definition of user permit

-The user permit is 28 characters long and shall be written as ASCII text with the following mandatory format and field lengths:
+The user permit is 28 characters long and must be written as ASCII text with the following mandatory format and field lengths:

+Table 15-3 – User permit field structure